What Is Pesarattu?

 The primary reason why pesarattu makes a top-notch weight-loss-friendly food is a great deal of protein in it.
-In fact, a cup of mung beans contains fiber that reduces the levels of LDL (“bad” cholesterol) and about 50 grams of protein (11).
+In fact, a cup of mung beans contains fiber that may help reduce the levels of LDL (“bad” cholesterol) and about 50 grams of protein (11).

 Protein is said to curb appetite and contribute to the feeling of satiety.
 Therefore, after a high-protein meal, a person will be able to spend more time without eating (1).
 As a result, increasing the protein intake enables a person to cut down on the number of calories they consume, contributing to the weight loss (10).
-High-protein diets have an auspicious impact on the human musculoskeletal system and lean body tissue, which regulates the energy expenditure.
-In particular, protein prevents drastic reduction in the energy expenditure, which is crucial for those who want to stay physically active (9).
+High-protein diets provide ample building blocks for the human musculoskeletal system and lean body tissue, which help regulate energy expenditure.
+By preserving lean body mass, protein prevents drastic reduction in the energy expenditure, which is crucial for those who want to stay physically active (9).

-Being rich in protein, moong dal can burn calories and belly fat, which is notorious for being extremely hard to get rid of.
-There is substantial evidence that proves that frequent consumption of high-protein foods is more effective for burning abdominal fat than the traditional 3-meals-a-day pattern.
+Being rich in protein, moong dal can help you to burn calories and belly fat, which is notorious for being extremely hard to get rid of.
+There is no food that can make you burn fat from a specific area, but creating a calorie deficit can lead to overall loss of body fat, some of which will be abdominal fat.
 Especially, overweight people who eat much protein lose weight faster than those with a lesser protein intake (3).

 Intense sweat sessions, working weight loss tips, lip-smacking recipes come in one package with the BetterMe app.
 And all of it is at your fingertips, start transforming your life now!